FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 through city centre and enhanced competitiveness to Limerick and the Mid West through the

-availability of efficient transport routes.---
+availability of efficient transport routes.
+---
 6

 **(b)**